The 13 behavioral traditions behind every criterion.

 Primary Work

 Attitudinal Effects of Mere Exposure.
 Zajonc's research established that repeated exposure to a stimulus — even without conscious recognition — increases positive evaluation of that stimulus.
 Familiarity produces liking.
-The implication for customer-facing assets is that interface predictability and pattern consistency activate the mere exposure effect in visitors who have encountered similar layouts before.

 Framework Application